Weight management · Ozempic, Wegovy, Rybelsus

 Will my response to tirzepatide be the same as my response to semaglutide?

 Probably not, because tirzepatide hits both the GLP-1 and GIP receptors.
 The GLP1R variant that affects semaglutide also affects tirzepatide's GLP-1 arm, but tirzepatide is also sensitive to a separate GIPR variant that doesn't apply to semaglutide.
-People who don't tolerate one are sometimes fine on the other.
+People who can't tolerate one are sometimes fine on the other.

 Does the GLP1R variant mean I shouldn't take semaglutide?